coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Reserved Notation "x << y << z".
    Print Notation "_ << _ << _".

-For the sake of factorization with Coq predefined rules, simple rules have to be observed for notations starting with a symbol, e.g., rules starting with “\ ``{``\ ” or “\ ``(``\ ” should be put at level 0.
-The list of Coq predefined notations can be found in the chapter on :ref:`thecoqlibrary`.
+For the sake of factorization with Rocq predefined rules, simple rules have to be observed for notations starting with a symbol, e.g., rules starting with “\ ``{``\ ” or “\ ``(``\ ” should be put at level 0.
+The list of Rocq predefined notations can be found in the chapter on :ref:`thecoqlibrary`.

 .. warn:: Closed notations (i.e. starting and ending with a terminal symbol) should usually be at level 0 (default).
    :name: closed-notation-not-level-0